Consort Cooperative 2013

 Enrollment in the CC is extremely selective; applicants who have attended three

 consecutive CC sessions in the past will be considered for admission only after

 all other applications are read.
 Participants will pay room, board, and the

 non-student conference fee, and they may apply for additional assistance through

 scholarships.
 See below for full application details.

-Registration is limited to roughly 12 musicians.
-The application deadline is May 1, 2012.
+Registration is limited to 15 musicians.
+The application deadline is May 1, 2013.
 Application to the CC program consists of four (4) parts, which must all be completed in their entirety by the deadline, in order for an applicant to be considered.

 - Complete the normal Conclave registration materials, indicating that you are applying to the CC program.
-Please be sure to complete the self-rating portion of the registration form, as well as indicating what instruments and clefs you are comfortable playing.
+Please be sure to complete the self-rating portion of the registration form, as well as indicating what instruments and clefs you are comfortable playing and which instruments you are bringing to Conclave.
 Though it is not necessary for successful applicants to play all sizes of viol, the info on what sizes each participant does play is essential for CC planning!

 - Write a short personal statement (300-500 words) that expresses why you believe yourself to be a good candidate for the CC.
 Your statement might address what strengths you would bring to the program, what kind of issues in your own playing you would hope to address over the course of the week, or what you hope to gain from being involved in the CC, etc.

-- A short CD or digital recording on which your playing may be clearly distinguished.
-(This may be submitted electronically)
+- A short CD or digital recording on which your playing may be clearly distinguished

-- Two letters of recommendation from musical professionals who are qualified to evaluate your technical, musical and personal expertise.
+- Two letters of recommendation from musical professionals qualified to evaluate your technical, musical, and personal expertise.

 N.B.: If you have participated in CC before you may omit the recording and letters of recommendation but please still submit a resume or CV.